SeaShackleton/scriptScroll/README.md

 <br />

 ### handleImage:
-This will define the background color of the handle, the draggable element inside the track.
-This defaults to false.
+This will define the 'src' to the image you would like used as the handle of the scroller.
+For this to properly work, you must resize the image to the exact dimentions you would like for it to appear upon the scroller.
 <br />

 ### handleWidth:
-This will define the 'src' to the image you would like used as the handle of the scroller.
-For this to properly work, you must resize the image to the exact dimentions you would like for it to appear upon the scroller.
+This will define the width or height of the handle.
+If the element is defined to scroll vertical, this option will define the width of the handle element.
+If the element is defined to scroll horizontal, this option will define the height of the handle element.
 <br />

 ### contentPadding: